 James is 45 years old.
 He lives in a studio apartment by himself.
 His meager kitchen consists of a refrigerator, microwave, and hot plate.
 He smokes close to a pack of cigarettes a day.
 Interestingly, he is a baker at a local cafe and bakery.
 So, every morning, James is at the bakery, not only surrounded by but preparing mouth-watering temptations–and an always fresh pot of brewed coffee.
 Together, that popular combination has been the foundation of his diet for many years.
 He confides that he loves his Folgers and has 2-3 big cups per day with sugar and powdered creamer.

 About three weeks ago, James’ doctor informed him that his cholesterol levels were high and prescribed the usual statin Lipitor.
 Of course, that scenario is exceedingly common.
 Most people are generally just told to take the medication; some are given lip service on eating a low-fat diet; and a few who may be fortunate to have a doctor who knows of a nutritionist a few doors down, are told, “Go see the nutritionist”.

 James says he doesn’t want to have health problems like this and that he has already made some changes.
 He’s not really sure if what he is doing is right though, and he’d like some input.
-He proceeds to tell me that: instead of just having coffee and a sweet in the morning, he is now eating a bowl of instant oatmeal at home; he’s leaving the pastries alone and waits till late morning when the head cook prepares for him a bowl of her well-regarded freshly made soup; he has stopped going to McDonald’s; has cut down his coffee intake and is drinking more water; and, when he wants to snack at night he is having some peanuts.
+He proceeds to tell me that instead of just having coffee and a sweet in the morning, he is now eating a bowl of instant oatmeal at home; leaving the pastries alone and waits till late morning when the head cook prepares for him a bowl of her well-regarded freshly made soup.
+Also, he has stopped going to McDonald’s; has cut down his coffee intake and is drinking more water.
+And, when he wants to snack at night he is having some peanuts.
 Impressively, he is trying some new vegetables which he admits is hard for him.
 Almost apologetically, he explains he never ate any of that kind of stuff when he was growing up.